AnshulChauhan19/AnshulChauhan19/README.md

 # Anshul Chauhan - Data Analyst

 ## Introduction

-Hello!
-My name is Anshul Chauhan, and I am a Data Analyst with 2.5 years of experience in the field.
-I hold a BTech degree in Computer Science and Engineering and have a strong foundation in data analysis, problem-solving, and data-driven decision-making.
+Hello there!
+My name is Anshul Chauhan, and I'm a Data Analyst with 2.5 years of experienc and have a strong foundation in data analysis, problem-solving, and making sense of the numbers.
+I have a BTech degree in Computer Science and Engineering, and I specialize in transforming coffee into code and data into decisions.
+When I'm not wrangling data, you can find me brewing the perfect cup of coffee and finding new ways to caffeinate my analyses.

 ## Skills and Expertise